Getting the Most Out of Delighted

 Choosing who to send to

-The most effective way to use Delighted is to send at a regular tempo, ideally triggered by a key activity.
+The most effective way to use Delighted CX projects is to send your surveys a regular tempo, ideally triggered by a key activity.
 This enables you to address any acute issues the moment they emerge, while providing a broad view of where you are strong and where your customers see opportunities for you to improve.

-And while every organization is unique, we’ve seen most of our customers apply one of two approaches when deciding how they will gather feedback with Delighted.
+And while every organization is unique, most of our customers apply one of two approaches when deciding how they gather feedback:

 1. People who perform a key activity

 This approach works best for organizations where the key activity is, for the most part, the same for everyone.
-Some examples of key activities may be ordering a product, booking a hotel, becoming a paid member of a subscription service, etc. We’ve even seen companies survey after a customer care interaction, or after interviewing someone to join their company.
+Some examples may be ordering a product, booking a hotel, becoming a paid member of a subscription service, etc. We’ve also seen companies survey after a customer care interaction, or after interviewing someone to join their company.

-Surveying people soon after they have completed a key activity is a great way to use Delighted.
-You’ll get feedback from people who have recently gone through your entire experience and have fresh insights to share.
-This approach will capture feedback from all types of customers as everyone who interacts with you will likely perform this activity.
+Surveying people soon after they have completed a key activity is a beneficial way to use a Delighted CX project — as with this customer effort survey (CES) often used after a support encounters.
+You’ll get feedback from people who have recently gone through your entire customer experience and have fresh insights to share.
+This approach will capture feedback from all types of customers with a variety of expectations and perspectives.

 2. Time-based snapshot of people

-If your organization is more relationship-based like a SaaS business, web agency, law firm, etc., you may opt to survey using the snapshot approach.
-This method involves sending to a cross section of people on a regular basis.
+If your organization is more relationship-based like a SaaS business, web agency, law firm, etc., you may opt to survey using a snapshot approach.
+This "sampling" method involves sending to a cross section of people on a regular basis.
 This method works well when you’re interested in capturing feedback from both new and old customers.
-You’ll also have more predictability around how much feedback you can expect, as you will be controlling how many people you survey with each batch.
+The below NPS question, gauging loyalty, is an excellent tool to deploy in this instance.
+And, with snapshots, you’ll have greater predictability around how much feedback you can expect, as you will be controlling how many people you survey with each batch.

 Segmenting customers and adding additional information